NASA's Dawn spacecraft arrives Friday at Ceres

 Dawn is expected to begin orbiting Ceres around 7:20 a.m.
 ET, but NASA says it may take an hour or two to confirm it.

-The early images from Dawn already have mission scientists excited.
+Even before Ceres entered orbit, the early images from Dawn had mission scientists excited.

 “These spots were extremely surprising to the team, and they have been puzzling to the team and to everybody who’s seen them.”

-The spots are in a 57-mile wide (92 kilometer) crater.
+The spots are in a crater that’s 57 miles (92 kilometers) wide.
 The spot in the center of the crater is about twice as bright as the spot on the side of the crater.

 “This extreme brightness was really unexpected,” Raymond said.
 The Dawn team is “really, really excited about this feature because it is unique in the solar system.”

 Raymond says the brightness is consistent with highly reflective materials such as ice or salts.
-This might help add more credence to a discovery made in 2014 by ESA's Herschel infrared space observatory
+This might help add more credence to a discovery made in 2014 by the European Space Agency’s Herschel infrared space observatory.
+The telescope detected water vapor around Ceres coming from the same area where the spots are.

 “It might be related to that water vapor emission,” Raymond said.
 Herschel’s scientists also said their research showed Ceres has an atmosphere.
 Raymond said her team is keen to confirm that.